-I set a rule for myself: to have a satisfying meal throughout the trip, I was going to order the one I’m familiar with, like ramen, sushi, tempura, takoyaki and etc. But this time, I have ordered Eel.
-My first time to try a new one, and my friend gave me assurance that it was good, so I go for it.
+I set a rule for myself: to have a satisfying meal throughout the trip, I was going to order the one I’m familiar with, like ramen, sushi, tempura, takoyaki, etc. But this time, I have ordered Eel.
+It was my first time trying a new one, and my friend gave me assurance that it was good, so I went for it.
 It was not just good, it was deliciously good.

 This is where I bought my babies.

 My plan was to bring home any items of mameshiba, but I failed.
-I asked where I could find one, but the vendor said “It was hard to find because it’s already old.” 🙁 Sadly.
+I asked where I could find one, but the vendor said “It was hard to find because it’s already old.” 😦 Sadly.
 But hey, I got Koro Sensei from Assassination Classroom.
 How did I find him?
-A group of student unanimously say “So Kawaii” while pointing at Koro Sensei. .
+A group of students unanimously say “So Kawaii” while pointing at Koro Sensei. .